simondilhas/qto_buccaneer/README.md

 Because abstractBIM gives you:

-    Consistent naming
+- Consistent naming

-    Predictable geometry
+- Predictable geometry

-    Clean data structure
+- Clean data structure

 Which means less time debugging, more time automating.

-    Think of abstractBIM as your treasure map.
-    The calculations here are free—the clean data is the real loot.

-Yes, you can still use raw IFC + ifcopenshell, but you’ll want to be comfortable with model quirks.
+Yes, you can still use raw IFC + ifcopenshell, but you'll want to be comfortable with model quirks.
 We will added some helpers and examples to ease the pain...

 > Want to skip the modeling chaos and get right to the treasure?
 > Use abstractBIM as your map.
 The calculations here are free—the clean data is the magic sauce.